DynCorp: History

-Beginnings (1946–1961)
+California Eastern Aviation (1946–1961)

+California Eastern Aviation was incorporated in Delaware on January 14, 1946.
+It operated as a common carrier from then until 1948, flying freight between east and west coasts, one of the largest domestic freight operators of the time.
+Unfortunately, this was not profitable, and the company entered bankruptcy in May 1948, ceasing common carrier activities and leasing out its aircraft instead, which enabled it to exit bankruptcy in 1950.
+It then became an uncertificated carrier, flying for the US military.
+During the 1950s its California Eastern Airways division supported the Korean War, the DEW Line, US activities in the Philippines, French Indochina and maintained personnel in Tokyo, Hawaii, Wake Island, one of the largest such operators.
+The airline flew both Douglas DC-4s and Lockheed Constellations.
+In 1959, the carrier received interim certification as a supplemental air carrier at which time it had two divisions (the airline operation and Flight Training) and two subsidiaries, Land-Air and Air Carrier Service Corp.
+Land-Air held contracts performing instrumentation and R&D activities at White Sands Missile Range.
+In 1960, California Eastern sold its airline operations to President Airlines.

 DynCorp traces its origins from two companies formed in 1946: California Eastern Airways (CEA), an air freight business, and Land-Air Inc., an aircraft maintenance company.
 California Eastern Airways was founded by a small group of returning World War II pilots who wanted to break into the air cargo business.
 They were one of the first firms to ship cargo by air, and within a year, the firm was serving both coasts.
 California Eastern Airways diversified into multiple government aviation and managerial jobs, airlifted supplies for the Korean War, and was responsible for the White Sands Missile Range (a client that DynCorp has retained for 50 years).

 In 1951 Land-Air Inc., which implemented the first Contract Field Teams (teams of technicians that maintained military aircraft for the United States Air Force), was bought by California Eastern Aviation Inc. DynCorp still holds the contract 50 years later, maintaining rotary and fixed-wing aircraft for all branches of the U.S. Armed Forces.
 At this time, revenues for the company reached $6 million.

 In 1952 the company, renamed California Eastern Aviation, Inc., merged with Air Carrier Service Corporation (AIRCAR), which sold commercial aircraft and spare parts to foreign airlines and governments.